Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 %20Huang%20Ji%204.jpg)

-The first thing anyone would do is to try the soup when fish soup is your meal, the soup here is really nothing to write about, except maybe something about doubting this lovely couple’s taste… in food, they have exquisite tastes in friends…
+The first thing anyone would do is to try the soup when fish soup is your meal, the soup here was really nothing to write about, except maybe something about doubting this lovely couple’s taste… in food, they have exquisite tastes in friends…

 Next I tried the boiled fish, it was impressive.
 Nice, tasty, fresh and chunky enough to give you a good bite, bite into the small chunk and taste the lovely freshness of the fish.